hcorona-zz/diversity-inclusion/event-planning.md

 ## Parent-Friendly Events
 In order to create a space that’s inclusive of participants who are parents bringing along small children to the conference, certain additions to the maternity room can be made.
 Suggestions taken from this article on child friendly conferences might include:
+- [ ] :question: ask, are there any parents planning to bring their kids to the conference?
 - [ ] :apple: Making the agenda public as early as possible so parents can plan accordingly
 - [ ] :apple: Collect the data on the registration form.
 How many people would make use of childcare services or grants?
 - [ ] :bulb: List of local children’s resources
 - [ ]  Explicitly allowing children in sessions